Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Real Clifford algebra and competing orders

 \subsubsection{Vortex}

-~ First we focus on vortex constituted by two mutually anticommuting mass matrices $M_1$ and $M_2$, following the protocol in Eqs.~(\ref{vortexmass}) and (\ref{vortex_Nambu}).
-But, now all matrices ($\Gamma_1, \Gamma_2, M_1, M_2$) are sixteen-dimensional.
-Since these four matrices satisfy $C(4,0)$ algebra, $H^{\rm Nam}_{\rm vor}$ can be cast as orthogonal sum of four copies of $H_{\rm vor}$, see Eq.~(\ref{4d-BLG}).
-Consequently, $H^{\rm Nam}_{\rm vor}$ supports \emph{eight} zero-energy modes.
+~ First we focus on a vortex constituted by two mutually anticommuting mass matrices $M_1$ and $M_2$, following the protocol in Eqs.~(\ref{vortexmass}) and (\ref{vortex_Nambu}).
+But, now all matrices ($\Gamma_1, \Gamma_2, M_1, M_2$), appearing in these two equations, are sixteen-dimensional.
+Since these four matrices satisfy $C(4,0)$ algebra, $H^{\rm Nam}_{\rm vor}$ can be cast as an orthogonal sum of four copies of $H_{\rm vor}$, see Eq.~(\ref{4d-BLG}).
+Consequently, $H^{\rm Nam}_{\rm vor}$ supports eight zero-energy modes.

 Any operator, say $X$, that anti-commutes with $H^{\rm Nam}_{\rm vor}$ can acquire a finite expectation value by splitting the subspace of the zero-energy states.
-To establish the internal structure of such competing orders we need to search for all \emph{imaginary} matrices $X$ that satisfy the anticommutation relations $\{ X, \Gamma_j \}=\{X,M_j\}=0$, for $j=1,2$.
-One can immediately find at least \emph{four} candidates for $X$: $M_3$, $M_4$, $M_5$, and $M_6$.
-However, they do not exhaust all possibilities.
+To establish the internal structure of such competing orders we need to search for all imaginary matrices $X$ that satisfy the anticommutation relations $\{ X, \Gamma_j \}=\{X,M_j\}=0$, for $j=1,2$.
+One can immediately find at least four candidates for $X$, namely $M_3$, $M_4$, $M_5$, and $M_6$.
+However, they do not exhaust all possibilities for $X$.
 In terms of four imaginary matrices appearing in $H^{\rm Nam}_{\rm vor}$, we can define another Hermitian matrix

-Even though $\{H^{\rm Nam}_{\rm vor},E \}=0$, $E$ by construction is a real.
-So, $E$ is not a mass.
-Nevertheless, we can define the following \emph{six} imaginary Hermitian matrices
+Even though $\{H^{\rm Nam}_{\rm vor},E \}=0$, by construction $E$ is a real matrix.
+So, $E$ is not a mass matrix.
+Nevertheless, we can define the following six imaginary Hermitian matrices